wpilibsuite/allwpilib/simulation/frc_gazebo_plugins/README.md

 should run the Gazebo simulation using our plugins against the 2014 model, with the PacGoat robot on the field.

+TODO:  The meshes for the models are large, and are not hosted in the main allwpilib repository.
+An alternate method of hosting and using is being built at the time of this commit.
+As of this writing, if you launch the frcgazebo script, you do not get a robot; you get a blank world.

 The halsim_gazebo simulation library will provide a method for running robot code to control a simulated robot.